 Now you will need two bags to carry everything in

 • MAIN BACKPACK I took a 42l Lowe Alpine Crag Attack rucksack, which I can highly recommend.
 42l proved big enough to fit everything I needed, and was easy to carry. • DAY BAG I recommend the ever popular Eastpak backpack; they are surprisingly spacious, stylish and rugged, with a long guarantee.
 Jan Sport Backpacks are also very popular.
-Or take a look at our 10 Best Stylish Backpacks for Travelers!
+Or take a look at my 10 Best Stylish Backpacks for Travelers!